srcML/XSLT/README.md

 # XSLT

-A collection of XSLT transformations for srcML
+A collection of XSLT transformations for srcML.

+The XSLT is written from the perspective of a single source-code file.
+When used with the srcML client `srcml`, the XSLT is individually applied to each file in an archive.

 ## Replace Name